Plofmol/WhereToBinge/README.md

 ## Team Communication
 **what we use:
-We have an elobate discord server in which we put everything we need in.
+We have an elaborate discord server in which we put everything we need in.
 We have seperate textchannels for all documents, meetings, meetingreports, links, announcements, schedule and even a seperate channel per team.
 We also have 4 voice channels divided in a general chat roon, 2 chat rooms, 1 per team and a meeting room.